 POL 411 Constitutional Law I: Civil Liberties

 The focus of this course is the First Amendment and civil liberties.
 Through a review of U.S. Supreme Court cases, we will trace the various interpretations of the U.S. Constitution and the Amendments by examining the concepts of freedom of religion, speech, press and assembly, and the right to privacy.
 Prerequisites: junior or senior standing and POL 201 or permission of the instructor.
 POL 240 is recommended.

 The focus of this course is civil rights.
 Through a review of U.S. Supreme Court cases, we will trace the various interpretations of the U.S. Constitution and the Amendments that apply to topics such as the rights of the accused, search and seizure, racial discrimination, gender and juvenile issues, rights of prisoners and poor people, and political participation.
 Prerequisites: junior or senior standing and POL 201 or permission of the instructor; POL 240 is recommended.

 .25, .50 or 1.00 credit

-This course requires students to engage in political and/or public advocacy experiences with governmental officials/agencies, political parties and/or non-profit charitable.
-Through encouraging students to apply political science theories and concepts to understand civic engagement experiences, this course furthers student abilities to think critically about politics at the local and national levels and to participate in active citizenship.
+This course requires students to engage in political and/or public advocacy experiences with governmental officials/agencies, political parties and/or nonprofit charitable organizations.
+By encouraging students to apply political science theories and concepts to understand civic engagement experiences, this course furthers student abilities to think critically about politics at the local and national levels and to participate in active citizenship.
 Permission required.
 Offered as needed.

 POL 440 Special Methods: Teaching Political Science

-For those students who seek accreditation to teach political science in secondary schools.
+For students who seek accreditation to teach political science in secondary schools.
 Prerequisites: SEC 300, SEC 310.
-Fall Term.